A Metal-Free Galaxy at $z = 3.19$? Evidence of Late Population III Star Formation at Cosmic Noon: Results and Discussions

 First, \heii$\,\lambda1640$ lies on a strong OH sky emission line at the observed wavelength, which hampers its recovery in the processed MUSE data.
 We therefore estimate a 1-$\sigma$ upper limit on its rest-frame EW of 180 \AA.
 Second, \heii$\,\lambda4686$ falls near $2\,\mu$m in the JWST/NIRSpec prism spectrum, where the signal-to-noise ratio is less than unity.
 To achieve a 3-$\sigma$ detection at this wavelength would require a rest-frame EW of $\gtrsim 570~\AA$, significantly above the expected maximum for Pop~III emission.
-This leaves open the possibility of detecting \heii~with space-based ultraviolet observations for \heii$\,\lambda1640$.
+This leaves open the possibility of detecting \heii~with space-based optical or ground-based observations offering higher sensitivity and higher spectral resolution for \heii$\,\lambda1640$.
 Further, higher-resolution near-infrared spectroscopy for \heii$\,\lambda4686$ is required in future probes.

 On the other hand, another possibility is that the absence of \heii~emission results from the rapid evolution of Pop~III stars. \citet{Schaerer2003A&A...397..527S} predict that the hard ionizing radiation field produced by such stars declines quickly after star formation begins, causing the \heii~recombination lines to fade significantly after $\sim2$ Myr of continuous star formation.
 This timescale depends on the IMFs, and may naturally explain the low detection rate of \heii~emission lines.